 Check out this free online course on building capacity for reflective self-assessment.
-It is the sixth offering in Stepping Stones for Novice Interpreters, a self-directed track from the CATIE Center’s Dive In project.
+It is an offering in Stepping Stones for Novice Interpreters, a self-directed track from the CATIE Center’s Dive In project.

 Interpreting for Job Interviews.

 In this course, we will explore the varying structures of job interviews (e.g., one-on-one, panel, video), their characteristics, participants, and strategies to prepare for and perform interpreting work in this setting.
 Similar to other settings, interpreting job interviews has a real life impact on all involved.
 As interpreters, we influence the impression that the applicant leaves with the hiring manager and, thus, their likelihood for hire, as well as the perception the applicant may have of the job for which they are applying.
 Recognizing power, privilege, and systemic structure, this course aims to support interpreters’ (hearing, hard of hearing, and Deaf Interpreters) readiness for this work.

 The expected time commitment for this course is approximately 10-12 hours of engaging with the material, planning and self-assessment, and engaging in discussions on the learning platform, and an additional 8 hours engaged in skill-development focused practice.

 Participants completing this course will:

 Describe characteristics of job interviews.